-• Pre-lab Exercises and Pre-lab Quizzes
+1. Pre-lab Exercises and Pre-lab Quizzes

 - You MUST complete the Pre-lab exercises before attending the lab.
-These include both simple analytical questions and simulation exercises using MATLAB and Simulink that serve as preparation for the actual lab experiment.
-You will NOT be able to benefit from the lab experiments if you do not attempt the Pre-labs before coming to the lab. - The Pre-lab exercises serve as formative assessment, which means they will not be marked.
+These include both simple analytical questions and simulation exercises using MATLAB and Simulink that serve as crucial preparation for the actual lab experiment.
+You will NOT be able to complete lab experiments if you do not attempt the Pre-labs before coming to the lab. - The Pre-lab exercises serve as formative assessment, which means they will not be marked.
 However, lab demonstrators (lab demos) will check if you have completed them at the beginning of each lab.
-This is to ensure that if you run out of time in completing the checkpoints due to NOT having completed the Pre-lab exercises, you will NOT be eligible for catch-up labs in Week 6 and Week 10.

-- You must also attempt a short Pre-lab quiz before attending the lab.
-This quiz is based on your understanding of the results of the pre-lab exercises.
+This is to ensure that if you run out of time in completing the checkpoints due to NOT having completed the Pre-lab exercises, you will NOT be eligible for catch-up labs in Week 6 and Week 10. - You must also attempt a short Pre-lab quiz before attending the lab.
+It is based on your understanding of the pre-lab exercises.
 They serve as a reflection on your learning from pre-lab exercises, and thus, should be completed after you have finished your Pre-lab exercises.
-You have up to 3 attempts to complete this quiz. - You can still complete each Pre-lab quiz over the lab week until Sun 11pm without any penalty (if you have not done so before attending your Lab session). - o The Pre-lab online quiz for each lab is worth 10% of the mark of that lab. - You can discuss any questions that you have about the Pre-lab exercises with a lab demo at the start of your lab (for Remote Labs, you can tag one of your lab demos in the private channel dedicated to your lab time slot on MS Teams.
-More details will be provided in the relevant lab documents).
+You have up to 3 attempts to complete this quiz. - You can still complete each Pre-lab quiz over the lab week until Sun 11pm without any penalty (if you have not done so before attending your Lab session). - The Pre-lab online quiz for each lab is worth 10% of the mark of that lab (that is 0.4 marks per lab). - You can discuss any questions that you have about the Pre-lab exercises with a lab demo at the start of your lab.

-• Lab Exercises
+2. Lab Exercises